EXPLAINER: What’s the effect of Russian oil price cap, ban? | Times Leader

 By DAVID McHUGH

-FRANKFURT, Germany (AP) — Western governments are aiming to cap the price of Russia’s oil exports in an that support Moscow’s budget, its military and the .
+FRANKFURT, Germany (AP) — Western governments have agreed to cap the price of Russia’s oil exports in an that support Moscow’s budget, its military and the .

-The cap is supposed to take effect Monday, the same day the European Union will impose a — its crude that is shipped by sea.
-The , but negotiations were still underway Friday.
+The cap is set to take effect Monday, the same day the European Union will impose a — its crude that is shipped by sea.
+The Friday, and signed off on the deal later in the day.

 The twin measures could have an uncertain effect on the price of oil as worries over lost supply through the boycott compete with fears about lower demand from a .